janmichaelyu/cg-ef-datahub/README.md

 The `/input` folder contains subfolders for each source data file that will be ingested using Data Hub.
 Also contained here, you will find a number of `_BLANK.csv` files -- these are placeholders for the actual source data files that you will be ingesting.
 Replace the `_BLANK.csv` files with the actual source CSV files.

-**IMPORTANT:** You must ensure that your actual source CSV files have the same structure as the `_BLANK.csv` files provided.
+**IMPORTANT:** You must ensure that your actual source CSV files have the same structure as the `*anon*.csv` input files provided in this repository.

 ## Instructions